-SYSTEM OPERATION INFORMATION General
+SYSTEM OPERATION INFORMATION

-- Proper maintenance is most important to achieve the best performance from a furnace.
-Follow these instructions for years of safe, trouble free operation. - 1.
-Do not place combustible materials on or against the furnace cabinet or within 6 inches of the vent pipe.
+Proper maintenance is most important to achieve the best performance from a furnace.
+Follow these instructions for years of safe, trouble free operation.

-- 2. Do not store gasoline or any other flammable vapors and liquids in the vicinity of the furnace. - 3.
-Change or replace the air filters monthly during any period when the circulating blower is operating regularly. - 4.
-Always replace the doors on the furnace after servicing or cleaning/changing the filters.
-Do not operate the furnace without all doors and covers in place. - 5.
-Avoid operating the furnace when windows and doors are open. - 6.
-Be sure that the thermostat is properly installed and is not being affected by drafts or heat from lamps or other appliances.
+- Do not place combustible materials on or against the furnace cabinet or the vent pipe. - Do not store gasoline or any other flammable vapors and liquids in the vicinity of the furnace. - Change or replace the air filters monthly during any period when the circulating blower is operating regularly. - Always replace the doors on the furnace after servicing.
+Do not operate the furnace without all doors and covers in place. - Avoid operating the furnace when windows and doors are open. - Be sure that the thermostat is properly installed and is not being affected by drafts or heat from lamps or other appliances.